schoeberl/librelane/docs/source/getting_started/installation_overview.md

 * **Smaller deltas:** if one tool is updated, you do not need to re-download everything, which is not the case with Docker.
-* **Dead-simple customization:** You can modify any tool versions and/or any OpenLane code and all you need to do is re-invoke `nix-shell`.
+* **Dead-simple customization:** You can modify any tool versions and/or any LibreLane code and all you need to do is re-invoke `nix-shell`.
 Nix's smart cache-substitution feature will automatically figure out whether your build is cached or not, and if not, will automatically attempt to build any tools that have been changed.